 An unexpected tragedy occurred shortly upon returning home from a recent five-week European tour in the fall of 2013: Joey LaCaze passed away due to respiratory failure.
 An outpouring of condolences and tributes spread online.
 Enough can't be said of the loss felt by the band, family and friends.
 Fortunately, LaCaze's drum tracks were captured by Anderson and appear on the album, creating the definitive tribute for the member of the band who encapsulated best just what EYEHATEGOD was all about; seriously not taking yourself too seriously.
 New Orleans native, Aaron Hill (MOUNTAIN OF WIZARD, MISSING MONUMENTS), took over for LaCaze without missing a beat, both figuratively and literally.
 The band hit the road after wrapping up the record and plan to embark upon their most exhaustive touring schedule to date.

-EYEHATEGOD is: Mike IX Williams - Vocals
+Mike IX Williams - Vocals